-- Differentiated mucosal carcinoma (G1/G2) without ulceration and size > 2cm - Differentiated mucosal carcinoma (G1/G2) with ulceration and size < 3cm - Well-differentiated carcinomas (G1/G2) with submucosal invasion < $500\mu m$ and size < 3cm - Poorly differentiated mucosal carcinoma (G3/G4) < 2cm in diameter (unless there is histological evidence of tumor cells at a distance ≤ 1cm [11]).

-ER of early gastric cancer is performed as an en-bloc resection.
+- Differentiated mucosal carcinoma (G1/G2) without ulceration and size > 2cm - Differentiated mucosal carcinoma (G1/G2) with ulceration and size < 3cm - Well-differentiated carcinomas (G1/G2) with submucosal invasion < 500 μm and size < 3cm - Undifferentiated mucosal carcinoma (G3/G4) < 2cm diameter (if there is no biopsy evidence of tumor cells at a distance ≤ 1 cm [11]) - ER of early gastric cancer is performed as an en-bloc resection.
 It allows complete histological assessment of the lateral and basal margins.
 The recommended endoscopic control intervals are 3 months in the first and 6 months in the second year of follow-up.
 Thereafter, controls should be performed annually.
 Local recurrences after ER of early gastric cancer can be treated endoscopically if relapse is confined to the mucosal (rT1a cN0 cM0).
 A (limited) surgical approach is an alternative.